DataDog/documentation/content/en/database_monitoring/agent_integration_overhead.md

 * Agent query overhead on database: ~1% CPU Time

 **Note**: The network bandwidth is the sum of the incoming and outgoing traffic from the Agent to the monitored database and the Datadog backend.

-### SQLServer integration overhead
+{{% /tab %}}

+{{% tab "SQL Server" %}}
-SQLServer integration overhead tests were run on an Amazon EC2 machine `c5.xlarge` instance (4 vCPUs, 8 GB RAM).
+SQL Server integration overhead tests were run on an Amazon EC2 machine `c5.xlarge` instance (4 vCPUs, 8 GB RAM).
 The database used for the tests was a SQL Server 2019 Standard Edition instance running on an Amazon RDS `db.m5.large` instance (2 vCPUs, 8 GB RAM).
 The database was running a TPC-C workload with 20 warehouses.

 | Setting                              | Collection Interval |
 | ------------------------------------ | ------------------- |